classdojo/policies/privacy.md

 > Basically,
 >
-> The security of your personal information is important to us.
-We are always adding safeguards to ensure the safety and security of ClassDojo and its community of teachers, parents, and students.
-You can help by keeping your password secret!
+> The security of your information is important to us, and we take it very seriously.
+We’re always adding safeguards to ensure the safety and security of ClassDojo and our community of teachers, parents, and students.
+You can help us out by keeping your password secret!

 ## ClassDojo’s commitments to providing Transparency and Choice